Attack on Titan (TV series): Viewership

+Attack on Titan has been described as one of the most popular anime series of all time.
+Vice wrote that it "[catapulted] anime into the mainstream in a way few other series have been able to outside of Japan."
+NPR noted that the series played a role in the broader popularization of anime.
 In 2021, during the first part of the final season, Attack on Titan was the most viewed television program in the United States, before it was overtaken by The Falcon and the Winter Soldier shortly before the mid-season finale.
-Attack on Titan broke the Guinness World Record for the "most in-demand anime TV show".
-The show is also the only anime series to be in TV Times top 50 most followed TV series ever, currently at number 47, making it one of the few Non-American titles and the only Japanese title in this list.
-In 2022 Attack on Titan won the award of "Most in-demand TV series in the world 2021" in the Global TV Demand Awards.
-Attack on Titan became the first ever non-English language series to earn the title of World’s Most In-Demand TV Show, previously held by only The Walking Dead and Game of Thrones.
+Attack on Titan broke the Guinness World Record for the "most in-demand anime TV show"; it was also the world's "Most in-demand animated TV show", until it was surpassed by Jujutsu Kaisen in 2024.
+The show is also the only anime series to be in TV Times top 50 most followed TV series ever, currently at number 47, making it one of the few non-American titles and the only Japanese title on the list.
+In 2022, Attack on Titan won the award of "Most In-Demand TV Series in the World 2021" in the Global TV Demand Awards.
+Attack on Titan became the first ever non-English language series to earn the title of World's Most In-Demand TV Show, previously held by only The Walking Dead and Game of Thrones.